Willard W. Millikan: World War II

 Progressing from second lieutenant to captain, he became commander of the 336th Fighter Squadron of the 4th Fighter Group in April 1944.
 On April 19, 1944, he shot down a Bf 109 over Eschwege, his eighth aerial victory.
 On April 22, he shot down four Bf 109s during a bomber escort over Sachsenhausen, for which he received the Silver Star.
 On May 22, 1944, he shot down a Bf 109 over Kiel, his 13th and last aerial victory.

 On 30 May 1944, he was forced to bail out over Bernburg, Germany, after his P-51 collided with the P-51 of his wingman, Lieutenant Sam Young, who was evading anti-aircraft fire.
-Captured by Germans, Millikan was held as a prisoner of war until April 1945, when he escaped to friendly forces just prior to V-E Day in May 1945.
+Captured by Germans, Millikan was held as a prisoner of war until April 1945, when he escaped to friendly forces just before V-E Day in May 1945.

-During World War II, Millikan flew over 200 combat missions and was credited with the destruction of 13 enemy aircraft in aerial combat plus 2 destroyed on the ground while strafing enemy airfields.
+During World War II, Millikan flew over 200 combat missions and was credited with the destruction of 13 enemy aircraft in aerial combat, plus 2 destroyed on the ground while strafing enemy airfields.
 While serving with the 4th FG, he flew P-47C and P-51B bearing the name "Missouri Mauler".